 You can learn more about the laws of each state by enrolling in the Ohio Marijuana College and its partner, the Cannabis Training University.
 You will also have something legitimate and useful under your belt and something valuable to put on your resume for employers to see that you have a range of knowledge, expertise, skills and experience.
 When you become certified as a marijuana expert, it puts you in a higher pay bracket and it gives you more recognition with potential employers.
 You get to change careers, if that is what you desire and get into a field or industry that is growing in leaps and bounds.
 Those are just some of the benefits that you receive when you enroll and graduate from the Ohio Marijuana College.
 Let us look at how the program works.

-There are six courses to complete the Ohio Marijuana College program and for each course, there is a quiz, which has to be passed in order to move on to the next quiz.
+There are six courses to complete the Ohio Marijuana College program.
+For each course there is a quiz.
+In order to move on you need to pass the quiz.
 You will have to take a final examination once you finish all six courses.
-You need to have an 84% final passing grade to receive the final certification.
+You need to have an 80% final passing grade to receive the final certification.
 Once you pass the program and become certified, you will be given a chance to land a career or a job in the cannabis industry.
 At CTU, you will learn:

 - How to cure, trim and plant weed